 Perhaps one of her most revolutionary designs has been the Performance Girth – an item so influential in the horse’s way of going that Horse & Hound magazine described it as “Team GBR's secret weapon” at the London 2012 Olympics and Britain’s World Class Performance Director asked us to delay its launch until after the Games because he felt it could give the British Olympic team an advantage.

 Download the Horse & Hound article about the Performance Girth here.

-The latest development at Fairfax sees Vanessa turning her attention to competition bridles.
+The next development saw Vanessa turning her attention to competition bridles.
 And the results are astounding.
 In-depth analysis of pressure points caused by nosebands, browbands, cheek & headpieces, combined with gait analysis, has uncovered some unexpected (and uncomfortable) revelations about the most commonly-used bridles.
 This new understanding has led to the creation of the ground-breaking Performance Bridle.